paperbenni/paperbenni.github.io/content/posts/linux-gaming-rant.md

 current version of EasyAntiCheat, and any version running on Linux has the kernel level features disabled.

-Assuming that the kernel level features do anything at all besides stealing data means that by disabling them you will make cheating slightly easier.
+Assuming that the kernel-level features do anything at all besides stealing data means that by disabling them you will make cheating slightly easier.

 Here's where the behavior mentioned earlier kicks in: Deny this fact, claim the